Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Want to travel from Marburg (Lahn) to Grindelwald by train?
 Start your journey with us.

 To help you get the best train deals, we'll highlight the cheapest train ticket prices from Marburg (Lahn) to Grindelwald in our Journey Planner.
-Just remember, the sooner you book your tickets, the more you'll save, as advance tickets start from £71.35.
+Just remember, the sooner you book your tickets, the more you'll save!

 Keep reading for more information about the train journey to Grindelwald, including FAQs, timetables with first and last train times and tips on booking cheap train tickets.
 If you’re ready to book, just start a search for tickets with us today.